 Traditional IVF is expensive and labor intensive, but startups like this one are working to make the process cheaper and more accessible by automating some parts of it.
 A welcome hand, in times of severe crisis for fertility.

-"An amazing concept," he says Gianpiero Palermo, the doctor who in the 90s introduced the assisted fertilization procedure which is most commonly used today.
-"Of course, many more improvements are needed to ensure that the whole process is effective."
+“An amazing concept,” he says Gianpiero Palermo, the doctor who in the 90s introduced the assisted reproduction procedure which is most widely adopted today.
+“Of course, many more improvements are needed to ensure the effectiveness of the entire process.”

-A perspective considered very promising in any case: for this Overture Life has already raised about 37 million dollars in funding from investors such as the former YouTube CEO, Susan Wojcicki.
+A prospect considered in any case very promising: for this reason Overture Life has already raised around 37 million dollars in funding from investors such as the former CEO of YouTube, Susan Wojcicki.

 A long way

 In summary, Overture Life is certainly an incremental step towards complete automation of the process.
-Almost the symbol of how a new mindset can help innovate processes everywhere.
+Almost the symbol of how a new mindset can contribute to innovating processes everywhere.
 Also in the field of fertility medicine.

-I like to think that a new generation of doctors, tempered by long studies, also puts to good use the hours of "unaware training" spent in front of a video game.
+I like to think that a new generation of doctors, hardened by long studies, will also make use of the hours of "unconscious training" spent in front of a video game.